rishabhk108/MLClass/Spring22/README.md

 - 4 Assignments (60%)
 - Final Project (40%)

+## Course Lecture Slides
+I will be placing the annotated course slides on this link: https://drive.google.com/drive/folders/1aZvBgWJotFDyj3mGFvP78lLmxezspOWs?usp=sharing

 ## Syllabus
 - Introduction and About ML
 - Regression (Linear and Polynomial)